DanielK314/DnDSimulator/README.md

 ## Movement
 <img src="/Documentation/Movement.png" width=50% height=50%>

-Okay, so this is a little bit more complicated. **Short version**: If you are a spell caster with low AC, go in the **Back Line**.
+Interesting is the **Number of Attacks** which just means, that if a character chooses to use the action for an attack, they will do this many with the same dmg.
+The system also supports **off hand attacks** with a bonus action.
+Also keep in mind, that the dmg of all attacks and spells used is the expectation value of the dice roll.
+Okay, so the positioning is a little bit more complicated. **Short version**: If you are a spell caster with low AC, go in the **Back Line**.
 If you can tank a bit more and want to attack melee, go **Middle**. **Front** is for the heavy hitters with high AC, like Barbarian or Paladin.

 **Long Version**: I wanted to include movement, speed and positioning into the simulation, but I felt like an actual system for position, maps and movement over 5ft squares was over the top.
 Additionally I assumed that most of the movement would average out over many fights anyway and no simulation will capture the actual maps an movement of a real DnD session.
 So I decided to do a different approach.
 The line system is supposed to mimic the basic play and positioning style of the characters and implement speed and opportunity attacks without a grid system.